Teaching Yoga for

 The training is held at the beautiful Govinda Valley Retreat Centre in Otford, NSW, which is just 1-hour south of the Sydney CBD.

-The training will run from 8:30am-5:30pm daily with breaks for morning tea, lunch and afternoon tea.
+The training runs from 8:30am-5:30pm daily with breaks for morning tea, lunch and afternoon tea (breakfast and dinner also provided for residential trainees)

 What Graduates Are Saying About This Training...